 Che would be the perfect end to your meal, especially if you’ve enjoyed a great dish like spring rolls.
 Che is a familiar dessert for most Vietnamese people.
 It combines beans, jelly, grains, coconut milk, and fruit and is served with ice in a bowl or glass.

-Many street vendors and shops sell Che in Vietnam, so you can always help yourself to a bowl or two each time you crave this nutritious and filling treat.
+Many street vendors and local markets in Vietnam sell Che, so you can always help yourself to a bowl or two each time you crave this nutritious and filling treat.